WillwoTechnologies/angularjs-auth/README.md

 * Broadcast `auth-required` message whenever;

-  * user access a route without login
+  * user access a route which is defined with `authRequired`
   * user received 401 response from server

 * Provides Auth object to access window.sessionStorage auth. data